 Written comments and suggestions may be submitted at any time for Agency consideration to the Division of Dockets Management, Food and Drug Administration, 5630 Fishers Lane, Room 1061, (HFA-305), Rockville, MD, 20852.
 When submitting comments, please refer to the exact title of this guidance document.
 Comments may not be acted upon by the Agency until the document is next revised or updated.

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (1592) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1592 to identify the guidance you are requesting.

 Guidance for Industry and FDA Staff

 Exemption from Reporting and Recordkeeping Requirements for Low Power Laser Products

 This guidance represents the Food and Drug Administration's (FDA's) current thinking on this topic.
 It does not create or confer any rights for or on any person and does not operate to bind FDA or the public.
 You can use an alternative approach if the approach satisfies the requirements of the applicable statutes and regulations.
 If you want to discuss an alternative approach, contact the FDA staff responsible for implementing this guidance.
 If you cannot identify the appropriate FDA staff, call the appropriate number listed on the title page of this guidance.